readthedocs/blog/ads-with-uniregistry.rst

 Uniregistry offers free WHOIS Privacy on every domain.
 No nickle-and-diming to protect your personal information.
 In recent years, those of you who have your phone numbers and emails on domain registration have come to experience being heckled by automated phone calls and spam.
 Uniregistry takes this off the table with no extra cost to you.
 Uniregistry’s competitors charge between $3.99 and $7.99 for what should be your right, not a paid privilege.

-Two step verification is built right into the product.
+Two step verification is built right into the product as well.
 They are the registrar for people who own one domain or thousands, so they had to build in security and tools to put you in complete control.
 Since they have handled the use case of the most demanding domain owners in the industry, you get the same benefits even if you just buy one.

 Price
 -----

 Our analysis showed that most domain registrars which provide good pricing are constantly up-selling and playing renewal games that cost money.
 Uniregistry offer transparent, honest pricing on your most valuable assets.
-They have built a business like we would, they have never charged its customers for WHOIS privacy, they believe that freedom from unwelcome solicitation or online harassment is a fundamental right, not an opportunity for an upsell- like their competition.
+They have built a business like we would, they have never charged its customers for WHOIS privacy, they believe that freedom from unwelcome solicitation or online harassment is a fundamental right, not an opportunity for an upsell.

 Uniregistry is hyper-focused on domain registration.
 They don’t offer hosting, so you are not being up-sold constantly.
 Their pricing across the board is competitive, while providing a first class experience.